luke0han/midnight-catch/README.md

 - As a fan of the greatest rock band, Midnight Change, I would like to know when they release new music so I can keep up to date with them.
 - As a bride to be I am searching for the perfect band to make my special day even more magical, I want to listen to music from the band and see what they are like while performing live, so I can make sure I am making the right choice.

-Here are the links to the wireframes, mockups, diagrams etc. created as part of the design process.
+Here are the links to the [wireframes](https://wireframe.cc/PWEADn)

 ## Features